fndemarqui/ufmgthesis/docs/index.md

 # UFMG’s Quarto Template for Writing Monographs, Dissertations and Thesis

-You can install the development version of ufmgthesis package like so:
+You can install the development version of the R package ufmgthesis as
+follows:

 ``` r
 # install.packages("pak")